-Captured directly from the one-day course offered in May 2022, expert clinician-educators use a case-based format to take you through the challenges of common and uncommon clinical conundrums, aggravating administrative assignments, and Byzantine bureaucratic barriers, presenting an advanced and practical perspective of hospital medicine.
+Expert clinician-educators will take you through the challenges of common and uncommon clinical presentations, review up-to-date medical care using a case-based format, and present an advanced and practical perspective of hospital medicine.

 This high-yield collection of virtual discussions will cover: